abhishekshyp/financial-economics/week-01-build-your-financial-life/README.md

 # Week 1 — Build Your Financial Life

-> An interactive life-cycle finance model that turns eight personal inputs into a full lifetime of income, consumption, saving, and wealth — and uses it to teach the Life-Cycle Hypothesis, the Permanent Income Hypothesis, human vs. financial capital, and the time value of money.
+> An interactive life-cycle finance model that turns personal inputs into a full lifetime of income, consumption, saving, and wealth — and uses it to teach the Life-Cycle Hypothesis, the Permanent Income Hypothesis, human vs. financial capital, and the time value of money.

 This is the opening module of the course.
 A student enters a handful of assumptions about their career and spending, and the model projects their entire financial life year by year — from the first salary to a bequest at life's end — exposing the core identities of personal finance and the classical consumption theories that explain them.
 It ships in two forms: a self-contained **web app** for exploration and demonstration, and a **transparent spreadsheet** for inspecting the mechanics formula by formula.